 At The Shelton Law Firm in Houston, personal injury lawyer Michael E. Shelton devotes a significant portion of his trusted Texas and nationwide legal practice to the area of maritime accidents.

-If you are a maritime worker and have been injured on the job, your ability to support yourself and your family is at stake.
+If you are a maritime worker and have been injured on the job or if you have been injured while on a cruise, your ability to support yourself and your family is at stake.
 An experienced attorney can provide trusted advice, advocate for you and help you recover the compensation you need and deserve so that you can recover from your injury and move forward with your life.

 Federal laws such as the Jones Act allow maritime workers to sue their employers when they have been injured at sea due to their employer's negligence.
 This law applies to workers on all types of maritime vessels — boats, ships, barges, tugboats, cruise ships, tour boats, fishing vessels, drilling vessels and ferries.